ashwanthkumar/gocd-janitor/README.md

 ### Where do I run the Janitor from?
 It is expected to be run on the go server machine where the artifacts are stored.
 If you run agents on the server, then you create a pipeline and assign it to an agent on the server machine.

+### Is Janitor a GoCD Plugin?
+No this is not a plugin and you can't use it as a plugin either.

 ### Do I need to add every new pipeline being created to the config?
 No, we will automatically pick up the new pipeline on the next run of the Janitor.